hdShang/arxiv-daily/docs/cs-LG/2025-05-30/papers/250600228v1-sorrel-a-simple-and-flexible-framework-for-multi-agent-reinforcement.md

 ---
 layout: default
-title: Sorrel: A simple and flexible framework for multi-agent reinforcement learning
+title: "Sorrel: A simple and flexible framework for multi-agent reinforcement learning"
 ---

 # Sorrel: A simple and flexible framework for multi-agent reinforcement learning